 How to Deal with Abusive Relationships

-Rinpoche: Yes absolutely.
-Absolutely.
 I think there are different ways to go about it.
 If there is a sense of love between the individuals, then of course you can seek professional help.
 Then if that doesn’t work, if all of the avenues you try don’t work, then leave.
-I’m not suggesting leaving on the first impulse.
+I’m not suggesting leaving with the first impulse.
 Because it can also be you, in some situations––you never know.
 I’m not saying this applies in every situation, such as in really abusive cases.
-But in the general sense of relationship, we also are involved in our own habits that can perpetuate or attract neurosis.
-In some cases, our neurosis feeds the other’s.
-So even if we leave that particular abusive situation, we may just end up in another similar one.
+But in a general sense of relationship, we also are involved in our own habits that can perpetuate, or attract, more neurosis.
+In some cases, our neurosis feeds each other’s.
+So even if we leave that particular abusive situation, we may just end up in another one.
 So first I would suggest trying some kind of therapeutic professional work to see if it can be sorted out.
 And if there’s really a persistent problem there, then leave.